MBetters/iceglobe.github.io/index.md

 HitBox- Large

 Passive Ability- Winged.
-Legs is able to jump high and farther than any characters.
-He doesnt lose any accuracy while in use and can float for 5 seconds.
+Legs is able to jump high and farther than any other character.
+He doesnt lose any accuracy while in the air and can float for 5 seconds.

 Channeling Ability- Invisibility.
-Legs shifts where his physical body is and switches to his void body rendering him unseen by the nake eye.
-Consumes 20 ana a second.
+Legs goes almost entirely invisible.
+This effect is gone as soon as he attacks.
+Consumes 20 mana a second.

 Summoning Ability- Shadow Walker.
-Legs tears the unseen barrier between demensions and jumps in. he goes invisible once entered and leaves behind his soul which copies his actions.
+Legs tears the barrier between demensions and jumps in.
+He goes invisible once entered and leaves behind his soul which copies his actions.
 He is able Attack during this ability and its hard to find him when 80 percent invisible.
 Takes 120 seconds to charge and consumes 80 mana.